heisenberglit/AirdropSol/README.md

 - yarn
 - yarn build

-- Solana config get - To check which RPC you are connected to
+- solana config get - To check which RPC you are connected to
-- Solana config set --url "mainnet-beta" - To connect to mainnet for usage
+- solana config set --url "mainnet-beta" - To connect to mainnet for usage
-- Solana config set --url "devnet" - To connect to devnet for usage
+- solana config set --url "devnet" - To connect to devnet for usage

 ## How to use commands